slerman12/Help-me/2-Opposing-views.md

 Then RGH discharged me not much more than one week after admission.

 More than two weeks since the first hospitalization, I end up not sleeping all night.
 My sister happened to visit the next day.
 Due to having not slept all night, she was worried I might be going through another "manic" episode and insisted to my mom and me to drive me to Strong Hospital.
-The doctors at Strong Hospital didn't question the prior "mania" nor "catatonia" diagnoses, nor ask for any further details about that earlier hospitalization or the preceding events.
+The doctors at Strong Hospital didn't question the prior "mania" nor "catatonia" diagnoses, nor ask for any further details about that earlier hospitalization or the <!--preceding--> events.

 ### The unsampled world at Clover St.